 - Customers possess knowledge about the products and services they use and also about how they perceive the offerings they purchased.
-This is “knowledge from customers” and is valuable as it can be used as a feedback.
+This is “knowledge from customers” and as valuable as it can be used as feedback.

 - The knowledge should be significant from the business point of view.